tovaperlman/ITU_Project/itu-project/docs/model.md

 ## Model Interpretation
 As part of our winning models, we wanted to see which predictors had high feature importances within the model.
 Below, is the graph for both the winning Random Forest and XGBoost model feature importances.
-For both models the average radiance seems to have a significant predicting role, however the importances of other features differ largely between RF and XGBoost.
+For both models, the average radiance seems to have significant predictive power, however the importances of other features differ largely between RF and XGBoost.
 While average download speed has a large feature importance value for XGBoost, it was one of the least important features in the RF model.
-Moreover, Vegetation Index and Facebook users showed to be key features in the RF model but only played a marginal role in XGBoost.
+Moreover, Vegetation Index and Facebook users are key features in the RF model but only played a marginal role in XGBoost.

 ![feature_importance](Images/RF_ft_impt.PNG)